Social Justice

 Social Studies Curriculum

-Our social studies curriculum was designed to meet the National Council for the Social Studies Standards and the Teaching Tolerance Social Justice Standards.
-Social studies inquiry arises from social need, from issues that confront us collectively in daily life.
-Therefore, the curriculum covers the interplay of civics, economics, geography, and history and also challenges students to take action to promote justice, peace, and prosperity in the world.
-Read about some key units in our social studies curriculum.
+Our social studies curriculum was designed to meet the National Council for Social Studies and Teaching Tolerance Social Justice Standards.
+Social studies inquiry arises from social needs and the issues confronting us collectively in daily life.
+Therefore, the curriculum covers the interplay of civics, economics, geography, and history, as well as the challenges students to take action to promote justice, peace, and prosperity in the world.

 Service-Learning, Advocacy, and Activism

-Lowell has a robust service-learning program which gives students invaluable ways use their knowledge and skills to improve their communities.
+Lowell gives students invaluable ways to use their knowledge and skills to improve their communities.
 Service-learning projects are embedded in the curriculum, and there are also clubs and electives with a service focus.
-In Middle School, students are required to take two seminar classes on service learning, one in 7th grade and one in 8th grade.